jroddom0103/DESPLIEGUE/Slackware/06_email/06_email.md

 5. From your Windows host machine, telnet to your virtual machine on port 110.
 Explore talking to the POP3 server.
 Hint: follow the example POP3 session on page 33.
 6. What ports are used by SMTP and POP3?

+# Exercise 6.4 Optional exercises
+1. What is IMAP?
+List the differences between POP3 and IMAP.
+2. What is PGP encryption?
+How does it work?